puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 {% figure '../assets/PE_Login.png' %}

+{% aside Security Restriction %}
+If your browser gives you a security notice, go ahead and accept the exception.
+The notification appears because we are using a self-signed certificate.
+{% endaside %}

 You're in!
 Now that you have access to the PE Console, the next step will be to classify the "learn.localdomain" node with the `lvmguide` class.

-### Steps
+## Using the PE Console for Classification

-In order to classify the `learn.localdomain` node (the Learning VM) with the `lvmguide` class, we need to add the this class to the list of Classes available to the PE Console to classify nodes with.
+In order to classify the `learn.localdomain` node (the Learning VM) with the `lvmguide` class, we need to add the this class to the list of classes available to the PE Console to classify nodes with.
 Let's add it.

+### Adding a Class to the PE Console

 **STEP #1:** Click the "Add Classes" button
-LOCATION: You may need to scroll to the bottom of the page.
+You may need to scroll to the bottom of the page.
 The button is located in the lower left hand corner of the screen in the Classes panel.

 {% figure '../assets/PE_Add_Classes.png' %}